BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 14. [Details of React state and hooks in this application](#Details-UseOfStateHooks)

 ## Project Overview
-Dealer Inventory Tracker is a full-stack web application designed to help vehicle dealerships manage their inventory efficiently.
-It provides features for user authentication, adding new vehicles, searching the inventory, and managing vehicle details.
+Vehicle Inventory Tracker is a full-stack web application designed to help manage Vehicle inventory.
+It provides features for user authentication, adding new vehicles, updating and if needed deleting vehicles and also searching the inventory of vehicles and managing vehicle details.There is a specific use case for this applicaiton that is - This is not a car salesmen application or a procurement application.
+It is for the use of the inventory clerk in the back office to use, when at the end of the day they get a list of vehicles that were sold and bought and they enter that data into this application.

 ## Technology Stack
 - **Frontend:**
   - React (v19.0.0)
   - React Router (v7.2.0)
   - Axios for API calls
   - Vite as the build tool